Exceptional Quartics are Ubiquitous: Introduction

 \section{Introduction}

-Units in the ring of algebraic integers of a number field have been an object of study since Dirichlet or even earlier.
+Units in the ring of algebraic integers of a number field have been an object of study since Dirichlet.
 A unit $\lambda$ of a number field is said to be exceptional if $1-\lambda$ is also a unit.
-These \textit{exceptional units} studied extensively by Nagell in a sequence of papers \cite{nagell28}, \cite{nagell64}, \cite{nagell68}, \cite{nagell69A}, \cite{nagell69B}, have their origins in the work of Siegel \cite{siegel}.
+These \textit{exceptional units} were studied extensively by Nagell in a sequence of papers \cite{nagell28}, \cite{nagell64}, \cite{nagell68}, \cite{nagell69A}, \cite{nagell69B}.

-Quite often a number field need not have any exceptional units at all.
-In case it has, it is called an exceptional number field.
-When the exceptional units in some finite sequence are such that their differences are also units that number field will be norm-Euclidean.
-(See the works of Lenstra \cite{lens} and Houriet \cite{hour}).
-So this provides another motivation for finding new ways of constructing exceptional number fields.
+A number field that possesses an exceptional unit is called an exeptional number field.
+Despites this choice of name we want to show that exceptional number fields are not really rare to find.
+In a major advancement in 1977, H W Lenstra \cite{lens} showed that a field with sufficient number of exceptional units such that their differences are also units, will be a norm-Euclidean number field.
+(See also Houriet \cite{hour}).
+That sufficient number is called the Lenstra constant by later authors and following Lenstra they have found many new number fields that are norm-Euclidean.
+So finding new ways of constructing exceptional number fields and and finding if a large number of them exist are goals worthy of pursuit.
+Both these questions are addressed here with what we believe are satisfactory answers.

-Before stating our own results, we summarise some major known results about exceptional number fields.